iBicha/playlet/docs/README.md

 Playlet uses a json file that lists user preferences.
 It should be under [playlet-lib/src/config/preferences.json](/playlet-lib/src/config/preferences.json)
 This file defines the kind of preferences that users can change, such as autoplay, preferred quality, and so on.

 This file is parsed at runtime and UI for the settings is generated.
-The same mechanism is used to Playlet and the Web App.
+The same mechanism is used for Playlet and the Web App.

 Additionally, The web server exposes the settings under `/api/preferences`, which can enable importing/exporting user preferences.